Where to Get a Duty-Free Discount in the Cook Islands

 Sava

-This liquor and tobacco store (also stocking Atiu Island Coffee) is open for all international departures.
+This liquor and tobacco store (also stocking Atiu Island Coffee) is open for all international arrivals and departures.
 Pre-orders are also available with Sava.

 Island Craft

-You may have seen their craft store in Avarua (see The Guide to Shopping in Rarotonga & the Cook Islands + The Best Places to Shop), Island Craft‘s international departures duty-free store sells a wide range of Polynesian crafts, including black pearl and mother of pearl jewellery, wood carvings and more.
+You may have seen their craft store in Avarua (see The Guide to Shopping in Rarotonga & the Cook Islands + The Best Places to Shop).
+Island Craft‘s international departures duty-free store offers a wide range of Polynesian crafts, including black pearl and mother-of-pearl jewellery, wood carvings, and more.
 They are only open for some flights, however.

 New Zealand Duty-Free Allowance